About: My Path as a Writer

 In my teens, I worked on school newspapers, becoming editor my last two years of high school.
 While I did not major in English in college, I accumulated more than twenty credits in writing and literature courses as an undergraduate, along with over thirty credits in drama and film, which helps my dialogue and scripts.
 In 1981 I wrote and pitched my first novel, then stuffed it in a drawer after two rejection slips.
 Family was part of the next detour.
 But my writing skills were useful in multiple careers, writing such things as investigative court reports, individualized education plans, and a grant proposal that resulted in $100,000 for Moffat County School District in Colorado.

-In 2005, Michael Sellers, an independent film producer, asked me to help with a problematic script - a major revision in four days with specific requirements due to costs.
-The revision helped sell a backer on the project - so much so that the budget was high enough to go back to the original concept.
-However, I got my first paycheck for writing, an IMDb credit as creative consultant on Eye of the Dolphin, and motivation to write for a living.
+Late in 2004, Michael Sellers, an independent film producer and friend from college days, asked me to help with a problematic script.
+He needed a major revision in four days with specific requirements due to costs.
+The revision helped land enough backing to allow him to return to the original concept and hire a known writer for the final version.
+However, I got my first paycheck for writing, an IMDb Credit as creative consultant on Eye of the Dolphin, and motivation to write for a living.

 I wrote and polished a new novel with a great critique group and pitched it to agents and publishing house representatives at multiple conferences.
 Aside from the fact I was not pitching it as well as I would now, Running Away was realistic fiction while Twilight was still the rage and it was a YA/Adult fiction cross.
 Publishers prefer books that fit a category, because they're easier to market.
 So, in 2007, I used a "self-publishing company" and paid dearly for their "professional package" that did not live up to its name.